yingCMU/Reinforcement_Learning_udacity/README.md

 ## Articles
 - [DEEP LEARNING IN PRODUCTION & WAREHOUSING WITH AMAZON ROBOTICS](https://medium.com/@teamrework/deep-learning-in-production-warehousing-with-amazon-robotics-571e69fea721)
 - [Robot learns via trial and error like a human](https://www.cnet.com/news/robot-learns-via-trial-and-error-like-a-human/)

+## Challenges/Environment
+1. In mid-2018, OpenAI held a contest, where participants were tasked to create an algorithm that could learn to play the Sonic the Hedgehog game.
+The participants were tasked to train their RL algorithms on provided game levels; then, the trained agents were ranked according to their performance on previously unseen levels.
+Thus, the contest was designed to assess the ability of trained RL agents to generalize to new tasks.
+  - One of the provided baseline algorithms was Rainbow DQN.
+If you'd like to play with this dataset and run the baseline algorithms, you're encouraged to follow the setup [instructions](https://contest.openai.com/2018-1/details/).

 ## Others
 - [Student list of resources](https://docs.google.com/spreadsheets/d/19jUvEO82qt3itGP3mXRmaoMbVOyE6bLOp5_QwqITzaM/edit#gid=0)
 - [Gazebo](http://gazebosim.org/)